julienmjaquet/web_scraping_tutorial/tutorial.md

 ![alt text](https://github.com/julienmjaquet/web_scraping_tutorial/blob/main/table_gemeinden2.png)

-## Step 3 : loop over all municipalities web pages to retrieve additional information <br/>
+## Part 3 : loop over all municipalities web pages to retrieve additional information <br/>

 We are going to loop over all of the municipalities wiki pages to retrieve data about all personalities listed in each page. <br/>